 Filing United States Federal Tax Returns

-Generally, you must file a Federal income tax return if you receive a specified minimum amount of gross income for the calendar year.
-The minimum amount varies based on a number of factors, including your marital status and your status as a dependent.
-Refer to IRS Publication 17 for the full explanation of who must file.
-The tax filing deadline for 2017 is April 17, 2018.
+Generally, you must file a Federal income tax return (Form 1040) if you receive a specified minimum amount of gross income for the calendar year.
+The minimum amount varies with a number of factors, including your marital status and your status as a dependent.
+Common filing statuses are listed below; however, you should refer to the Internal Revenue Service website for the full listing of filing statuses.
+For 2018 you must file if your gross income was at least:

 Education Credits and Deductions

 American Opportunity Tax Credit: may be claimed for students who are enrolled at least half-time at an eligible institution for at least one academic period during the tax year, and are in the first four years of post-secondary education.
-The credit may total up to $2,500.
-It may be refundable depending on the tax filer’s total tax obligation, and may be claimed for tuition and fee expenses, as well as books, supplies, equipment and course materials.
-Full details on the American Opportunity Tax Credit can be found on the IRS website.
+The credit may total up to $2,500, and may be partially refundable.
+It may be claimed for tuition and fees, as well as expenses for books, supplies, equipment and course materials.